csadek/qa_engineer_v2/README.md

-# QA-automation-assignment :: Automation testing project to test addidus basic functionality and API
+# QA-automation-assignment :: Automation testing project to test adidas basic functionality and API

 ### What is this repository for? ###

-This Test Project is intended to build a solid framework to test addidus basic functionality and API.
+This Test Project is intended to build a solid framework to test adidas basic functionality and API.
 The framework should be maintainable.
 I have eight UI scenarios automated with all its dependencies and 3 API scenarios.

 ### features: